couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 `xdcr-replicate`       | `--xdcr-cluster-name=CLUSTERNAME`          | Remote cluster to replicate to
 `xdcr-replicate`       | `--xdcr-to-bucket=BUCKETNAME`              | Remote bucket to replicate to

-You can also perform many of these same settings using the REST-API, see [Using the REST API](#couchbase-admin-restapi).
+You can also perform many of these same settings using the REST API, see [Using the REST API](#couchbase-admin-restapi).

 Some examples of commonly-used `couchbase-cli` commands: